gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 }
 ```

-With this change, the bottom margin of the li element is now placed inside its parent element (the ul).
-Therefore, the only margin collapsing that takes place is between the ul and the h1, as illustrated in Figure 7-26.
+With this change, the bottom margin of the `li` element is now placed inside its parent element (the `ul`).
+Therefore, the only margin collapsing that takes place is between the `ul` and the `h1`, as illustrated in Figure 7-26.

 // 7-26